Bad Neuenahr-Ahrweiler: Antiquity

 Discoveries dating to the Hallstatt period (1000–500 BC) show farming activity by Celts that dwelled in the area.

 The Gallic Wars (58–50 BC) resulted in the forced relocation of the indigenous Eburones to the Middle Rhine.

-Several Roman discoveries date from the 1st to 3rd centuries.
-Most notable is the Villa Rustica of Bad Neuenahr.
+Several Roman antiquities were discovered in the region and date from the 1st to 3rd centuries.

+Most notable is the Villa Rustica of Bad Neuenahr, which, today is open to the public and serves as a museum (Museum Römervilla).

 Middle Ages

 In 893 AD, Ahrweiler was mentioned as Arwilre, Arewilre, Arewilere, and later Areweiller in the Prüm Urbar (register of estates owned by Prüm Abbey).
 The abbey of Ahrweiler owned a manor with 24 farmsteads; 50 acres of farmland and 76 acres of vineyards.
 The first mention of a parish church occurred in Neuenahr Castle and surrounding county (Newenare) from 1204 to 1225.

 In 1246 was founded one of the oldest German inns Gasthaus Sanct Peter.
+During this period, the area was ruled by German Counts von Neuenahr until 1587, until they went extinct in the male line.

-Modern Times
+Modern times

+Close to Bad Neuenahr-Ahrweiler, the national Government bunker was built between 1960 and 1972 inside two abandoned railway tunnels that were built as part of the Strategic Railway.
+The bunker was maintained and kept in a working condition for about 30 years and decommissioned in 1997.
+The location is a museum since February 2008.

 During the 2021 European floods much of the town was submerged and many died.